Naomi Wolf: Misconceptions (2001)

-"I feel absolutely staggered by what I discovered after giving birth," Wolf said at the time Misconceptions: Truth, Lies, and the Unexpected on the Journey to Motherhood (2001) was published "Birth today is like agribusiness.
-It's like a chicken plant: they go in, they go out." she told Katharine Viner.
+"I feel absolutely staggered by what I discovered after giving birth", Wolf said at the time Misconceptions: Truth, Lies, and the Unexpected on the Journey to Motherhood was published.
+"Birth today is like agribusiness.
+It's like a chicken plant: they go in, they go out", she told Katharine Viner.
 "Pregnancy, birth and motherhood" has "made me a more radical feminist than I have ever been."
 The book draws heavily on Wolf's experience of her first pregnancy.
 She describes the "vacuous impassivity" of the ultrasound technician who gives her the first glimpse of her new baby.
-Wolf laments her C-section and examines why the procedure is common in the United States, advocating a return to midwifery.
-The second half of the book is anecdotal, focusing on inequalities between parents to child care.
-In the section describing being on the operating table having a caesarean, Wolf compares herself to Jesus at his Crucifixion.
-She outlines a "mothers' manifesto" in the book including flexi-time for both parents, neighborhood toy banks, and a radical mothers' movement.
+Wolf laments her C-section and examines why the procedure is common in the U.S., advocating a return to midwifery.
+The book's second half is anecdotal, focusing on inequalities between parents with respect to child care.
+In the section describing being on the operating table having a Caesarean, Wolf compares herself to Jesus at his crucifixion.
+She outlines a "mothers' manifesto", including flexi-time for both parents, neighborhood toy banks, and a radical mothers' movement.

-In her New York Times review, Claire Dederer wrote that Wolf "barely pauses to acknowledge that Caesareans are, at times, a necessary and even lifesaving intervention."
-Wolf completes "her best writing when she's observing her own life" as a memoirist.
-Dederer believes her work in this idiom is not "self-indulgent.
+In her New York Times review, Claire Dederer wrote that Wolf "barely pauses to acknowledge that Caesareans are, at times, a necessary and even lifesaving intervention" and that she does "her best writing when she's observing her own life" as a memoirist, calling Wolf's work in this idiom not "self-indulgent.
 It seems vital, and in a sense radical, in the tradition of 1970's feminists who sought to speak to every aspect of women's lives."

 The Treehouse (2005)

-Wolf's The Treehouse: Eccentric Wisdom from My Father on How to Live, Love, and See (2005) is an account of her midlife crisis.
-She revalues her father's love, and his role as an artist and a teacher during a year living in a house in upper New York state.
+Wolf's The Treehouse: Eccentric Wisdom from My Father on How to Live, Love, and See is an account of her midlife crisis.
+She revalues her father's love, and his role as an artist and a teacher during a year living in a house in upstate New York.

-In a promotional interview with The Herald (Glasgow), Wolf related her experience of a vision of Jesus: "just this figure who was the most perfected human being - full of light and full of love. …There was light coming out of him holographically, simply because he was unclouded."
+In a promotional interview with The Herald, Wolf related her experience of a vision of Jesus: "just this figure who was the most perfected human being – full of light and full of love. …There was light coming out of him holographically, simply because he was unclouded."